Senior Curriculum

 GCSE

-We use the Edexcel Board for all options.
+We use the AQA Board for the Textiles option.
 All the work the students create goes towards their final grade.
 60% is their Personal Portfolio and 40% is the Externally Set Assignment with a 10 hour Examination.

-In all options the coursework is split into two or three projects across Year 10 and the beginning of Year 11.
+The coursework is split into two projects across Year 10 and the beginning of Year 11.
 All pupils create three final outcomes, with the latter of these in examination conditions, so the students become confident working independently within 10 hours.
 Each project has a sketchbook to support and record the student’s development.
 In these projects the students investigate a range of relevant artists, visit galleries and exhibitions, experiment with new and exciting materials and techniques that lead to creating highly original and individual pieces.
-At the end of the course there is a ten-hour practical exam over two days, for which they have approximately 10 school weeks to prepare.
-For this a theme is set by the examination board, which requires the girls to demonstrate all their skills learnt over the two years.
+At the end of the course there is a ten-hour practical exam over two days, for which they have approximately 10 school

 TEXTILES